bluss/rfcs/text/0000-composable-internal-iteration.md

   the iterator's parts.
 - Adding new methods to `Iterator` and `DoubleEndedIterator` will clash with other iterator extension traits that users may have.
+- `fold` is much simpler to implement because it consumes the iterator (`self` receiver) and doesn't need to save any partial state.
+  Implementations can choose to just define `fold` instead if that is enough for them, however.

 # Alternatives
 [alternatives]: #alternatives